casterwill/game-store/README.md

 - run `npm run dev` in cmd
 - open on [localhost](https://localhost:4000)

-# How to CRUD games
+# How to how to Create, Update and Delete games
 - make sure you can run backend by follow instruction above
 - run `cd backend` in cmd
 - run `npm run admin_init` in cmd